 Qualified Mental Health Nurse - Overseas Applicants

-Are you an experienced psychiatric or mental health nurse looking to move to and work in the UK?
+Are you a qualified mental health nurse looking to move and work in the UK?

-Have you passed IELTS/OET and Mental Health CBT with decision letter from NMC to grant permission to undertake the Mental Health OSCE?
+Have you passed IELTS/OET and CBT with decision letter from NMC to grant permission to undertake OSCE?

-If you are passionate about delivering excellent care to our service users and answered yes to the above, we would like to hear from you.
+If you are passionate about delivering excellent patient care and answered yes to the above, we would like to hear from you.

 You will be joining our outstanding clinical team to deliver excellent care to our patients.

 We have vacancies across Kent & Medway NHS & Social Care Partnership Trust locations and Care groups include: Acute, Community Recovery, Forensics and Specialist Services, and Older Adults.

 In addition to our standard employee benefits, we offer a competitive package to support overseas nurses financially includes:

 Terms & Conditions apply in relation to repayment of fees as per KMPT policy.

 Full details of the relocation package will be provided to successful candidates following interview.